 - Red Hair: Typically known to have the lowest strand count with an estimated 90,000 hairs.

 Hair count is something that is determined before a human is even born.
-If an individual is born with only 90,000 hair follicles, it is more likely that hair loss will be more noticeable on that person instead of someone who started out with almost 60 percent more strands of hair.
+If you are born with only 90,000 hair follicles, it’s more likely for hair loss to be noticeable.
+On the other hand, if you’re on the higher end, your hair loss is likely to be less severe and noticeable.

 Natural hair color is also known to have different textures, which can contribute to the visibility of hair loss.
 Dark hair, for example, is often more course than blonde hair and can make it appear thicker in nature, even if there are less follicles.